This article will examine how to deal with sugar addiction.

 - Eating emotionally – going out and buying food because something upsets you.
 Eating to make yourself feel better.

-If you are experiencing more than a few of these symptoms then it’s likely you have a sugar addiction.
-These kinds of problems may also be experienced with refined carbohydrates such as wheat (which rapidly digests into simple sugars in the body).
+If you are experiencing more than a few of these symptoms then it’s likely you have some kind of sugar addiction.

 When humans find something pleasurable, dopamine levels in our brain surge.
 This effect is often seen with addictive drugs such as opiates.
 The area of our brain where this takes place is known as the ‘reward center’.